5/4/2021

 Chief Financial Officer

-Yeah, I think they close a lot of it coming from the desalination title.
-So we have a large growing exhaust today that is growing nicely, opportunities within the residential space.
-And so we now have the leading technology from all three applications between reverse blood movement, ion exchange, and also filtration in our acquisition.
-We feel comfortable, and as I had mentioned, continue to look at opportunities for us to expand our presence there.
-So I think filtration seems to be a large opportunity for us as well.
-So as you had mentioned, whether it's lithium or other types of filtration, we will continue to be a player in that
+Yeah, I think the growth, a lot of it is coming from the desalination side.
+Also, we have a largely growing, it's small today, but it's growing nicely, opportunity within the residential space.
+And so we've now got the leading technology from all three applications between reverse mud movements, ion exchange, and ultrafiltration in our acquisitions.
+So we feel comfortable, and as I had mentioned, continue to look at opportunities for us to expand our presence there.
+So I think, you know, filtration continues to be a large opportunity for us as well.
+So as you had mentioned, whether it's lithium or other types of filtration, we will continue to be a player in that space.

 speaker